atkins126/HTTPUtils/README.md

 Usage:

--In the project, add the files uHttpResponse.pas, uHttpUtils.pas and uNetwork_Info.pas; -In the desired unit, add the uses uHttpResponse, uHttpUtils and uNetwork_Info;
+-In the project, add the files uHttpResponse.pas, uHttpUtils.pas; -In the desired unit, add the uses uHttpResponse, uHttpUtils;
 -Now, create the objects:

   http : THttpOptions;